-- Importantly, the new intersections sit outside, but adjacent to, the current Mineral Resource of 24.5 million tonnes grading 1.0g/t Au for 781,000 ounces of gold and highlight the potential to increase the grade, quality and scale of the resource. - Mineralisation remains open along strike, down dip and up and down plunge. - Drilling has recommenced at Apollo Hill with two drill rigs currently on site.
+- These robust intersections follow on from the recently released results of 12m @ 9.98g/t Au from 269m and 11m @ 3.2g/t Au from 208m in hole AHRC0312 and provide important evidence of the repeatability of high-grade mineralisation in the Apollo Hill hanging walls. - New results have provided an important vector for additional discovery with several high-grade stacked lodes now interpreted. - Once again, the new intersections sit outside, but adjacent to, the current Mineral Resource of 24.5 million tonnes grading 1.0g/t Au for 781,000 ounces of gold1 and highlight the potential to increase the grade, quality and scale of the resource. - Mineralisation remains open along strike, down dip and up and down plunge. - Assays remain pending for five holes in this area. - Drilling is continuing with two rigs focussed on follow up work around this important zone.

-Saturn Metals (ASX:STN) ("Saturn", "the Company") is delighted to announce final results from its December 2019 Reverse Circulation (RC) drilling campaign at Apollo Hill on its 100%-owned Apollo Hill Gold Project, 60km from Leonora in the Western Australian goldfields.
+Saturn Metals (ASX:STN) ("Saturn", "the Company") is pleased to announce the first results from the 2020 reverse circulation (RC) drilling campaign at its 100%-owned Apollo Hill Gold Project, 60km from Leonora in the Western Australian goldfields.

-Drilling was undertaken at Apollo Hill as part of the Company's efforts to rapidly expand and improve the newly discovered higher-grade hanging wall zones and to grow and improve the Project's 781,000oz Mineral Resource.
-The AHRC0312 drill hole result (12m @ 9.98g/t Au from 269m) is the best on the project to date, with excellent grade and thickness located in a highly favourable step out position relative to the existing resource and known mineralisation (See Figure 1).
+Drilling is underway at Apollo Hill as part of the Company's efforts to rapidly expand and improve the newly discovered high-grade hanging wall zone and to grow and improve the Project's 781,000oz Mineral Resource.
+The AHRC0330 drill hole result (8m @ 12.9g/t Au from 126m within 14m @ 7.75g/t Au from 120m) is amongst the best on the project to date, with excellent grade and thickness located in a highly favourable step out position relative to the existing resource and known mineralisation (See Figure 1).